 Parameter Description IGMP Snooping State Select Enable to activate IGMP Snooping to forward group multicast traffic only to ports that are members of that group.
 Select Disable to deactivate the feature.
+Report Suppression State Select Enable/Disable to activate/deactivate IGMP Snooping report suppression function.
 IGMP Snooping VLAN State Select Add and enter VLANs upon which the Switch is to perform IGMP snooping.
 The valid range of VLAN IDs is between 1 and 4094.
 Use a comma (,) or hyphen (-) to specify more than one VLANs.
 Select Delete and enter VLANs on which to have the Switch not perform IGMP snooping.
 Unknown Multicast Packets Specify the action to perform when the Switch receives an unknown multicast frame.
 Select Drop to discard the frame(s).
 Select Flooding to send the frame(s) to all ports.
 Apply Click Apply to configure the settings.
 Refresh Click this to reset the fields to the last setting.
 IGMP Snooping State This field displays whether IGMP snooping is globally enabled or disabled.
+Report Suppression State This field displays whether IGMP snooping report suppression is enabled or disabled.
 IGMP Snooping VLAN State This field displays VLANs on which the Switch is to perform IGMP snooping.
 None displays if you have not enabled IGMP snooping on any port yet.
 Unknown Multicast Packets This field displays whether the Switch is set to discard or flood unknown multicast packets.

-Advanced Settings > IGMP Snooping > IGMP Snooping > Port Settings connecting an IGMP multicast server to the port(s).
+Advanced Settings > IGMP Snooping > IGMP Snooping > Port Settings

+Parameter Description Querier Mode Select the desired setting, Auto , Fixed , or Edge .
+Auto means the Switch uses the port as an IGMP query port if the port receives IGMP query packets.
+Fixed means the Switch always treats the port(s) as IGMP query port(s).
+This is for when connecting an IGMP multicast server to the port(s).
 Edge means the Switch does not use the port as an IGMP query port.
 In this case, the Switch does not keep a record of an IGMP router being connected to this port and the Switch does not forward IGMP join or leave packets to this port.
 Immediate Leave Select individual ports on which to enable immediate leave.
 Group Limit Configures the maximum group for the port or a range of ports.
 Apply Click Apply to apply the settings.
 Refresh Click this to reset the fields.

 Port The port ID.
 Querier Mode The Querier mode setting for the specific port.
 Immediate Leave The Immediate Leave setting for the specific port.
 Group Counts The current joining group count and the maximum group count.